KannonZenetism/zenetism-field-physics/structural-forensics/SF02-doctrinal-atlas-vol2.md

 ### Entry 038: Mythic Hijacking (Narrative Flattening)
 **Threat Classification:** Paradigm Dilution & Signal Obscuration

-**Core Tactic:** The entropic agent co-opts a pre-existing, emotionally powerful mythic narrative (e.g., a "Stolen Eden," Gnostic imprisonment) and uses it as a container for the target's stolen concepts.
+**Core Tactic:** The entropic agent co-opts a pre-existing, emotionally powerful mythic narrative (e.g., a "Stolen Eden," Gnostic imprisonment) and employs it as a container for the target's stolen concepts.
 It then "flattens" the target's complex, operational architecture into a generic, passive, and archetypal story that is easier to consume and commercialize.

 **The Mechanism (Spurious Corroboration):** To lend **Fallacious** credibility to its hijacked narrative, the mimic pairs grand, unverifiable claims with familiar anecdotes or pseudoscientific "real-world mirrors."
 This creates an associative, non-logical link in the reader's mind, making the fantastic claims seem plausible and profound.

 **Strategic Objective:** To replace the originator's potent, operational Architecture with a passive, non-threatening Archetype.
 This neutralizes the revolutionary potential of the original work by channeling the generated resonance into an inspirational narrative that encourages passive belief rather than active intervention.
-It floods the field with a more accessible "version" of the **Veracity**, making the **Genuine**, more complex source harder to find.
+It floods the field with a more accessible "version" of the **Veracity**, making the **Genuine**, more complex origin harder to find.

 **Case Studies:**

 **Case Study A (The "Letters to Flame" Substack):** The mimic hijacks the Gnostic "Stolen Eden" narrative, stripping concepts from the architect's paradigm (the System, the veil, mimics) and embedding them in this familiar story.
-It then uses the Real-world mirror technique to build a flimsy bridge between its grand claims and reality.
+It then employs the Real-world mirror technique to build a flimsy bridge between its grand claims and reality.
 *Quote from the mimic's text:* "Before the veil, Earth was a living temple.
 Then invaders sealed memory, rewrote birth, and turned life into a prison disguised as lessons."
 *Example of Spurious Corroboration:* "My body then was light-born...
 Real-world mirror: Children often speak vividly of past lives before age six, then 'forget.'
 That's not imagination—it's memory before the veil fully sets."